Etiquette

 The chairs, Executive Board and the personnel of the Student Union must wear the badge of office when representing the Student Union.

-This years OYY’s annual ball is celebrated as a cocktail event The event starts with accepting the greetings from other organisations or societys.
-After the greetings, the evening. continues with speeches, honorary decorations and other program.
-The program of the annual celebration is led by the master of ceremonies.
+This year’s OYY annual ball begins with accepting greetings from other organisations or societies.
+After the greetings, the evening continues with speeches, honorary decorations and a three-course dinner.
+The program of the annual celebration is led by the toast masters.

-At the start of the event, OYY’s Executive Board and the President and vice-president of the Student Union receive official greetings from organizations, other student unions, stakeholders and other parties registered for the event.
+At the start of the event, OYY’s Executive Board and the chair and the vice chair of the Student Union receive official greetings from organizations, other student unions, stakeholders and other parties registered for the event.

-When the evening party has started and all guests have arrived, the master of ceremonies will guide guests on practical matters and on how the evening continues.
-Listen to the directions and if needed, do ask clearance from your friends or from the master of ceremonies!
+When the evening party has started and all guests have arrived, the toastmasters will guide guests on practical matters and on how the evening continues.
+Listen to the directions and if needed, do ask clearance from your friends or from the toast masters!

-The cocktail event is a bit more unformal event, but it is still polite to listen quietly while people are having speeches or there is ongoing program.
+It is polite to listen quietly while people are having speeches or other programs.
 By this, you know what’s going on and give others the opportunity to follow the program.

-The program includes breaks.
-During the breaks, you are free to get food and drinks, go outside to get some fresh air or freshen up if needed.
-Cocktail event doesn’t include singing like the traditional Annual Ball.
+The program includes a break.
+During the break, you are free to go outside to get some fresh air or freshen up if needed.